 Budget Process Reform.
 The annual budget process continues to present challenges to authorizing committees, appropriations committees, and the House as a whole.
 In each of the last sixteen fiscal years, Congress has failed to enact some or all of the annual appropriations bills prior to the start of the new fiscal year.
-In the second session of the 111th Congress, the House and Senate not only failed to adopt a concurrent resolution on the budget, but for the first time the Budget Committee failed to even report a resolution.
+In the second session of the 111th Congress, the House and Senate not only failed to adopt a concurrent resolution on the budget, but for the first time the House and Senate Budget Committees failed to even report a resolution.
 Congress also failed to enact even a single regular appropriations bill for fiscal year 2011.
+In the 112th Congress, the House passed a concurrent resolution on the budget for two consecutive years, but the Senate did not consider a budget resolution during either session of the 112th Congress.

 To improve the efficiency and effectiveness of the legislative budget process, the Committee will examine alternative budget processes, including the use of biennial budgeting.
-A two year budget cycle could provide committees and Members much needed flexibility and time for increased scrutiny of government programs and funding requests.
+A two-year budget cycle could provide committees and Members much-needed flexibility and time for increased scrutiny of government programs and funding requests.

-The nation, and by extension the taxpayers, are facing record deficits and record levels of public debt.
+The Nation, and by extension the taxpayers, are facing record deficits and record levels of public debt.
 Congress must ensure that its processes are best structured to allow for comprehensive oversight and informed decision-making.